dgtlmoon/westpac_pdf/README.md

 Note: You will need the `pdftotext` command-line util, `apt-get install poppler-utils`

+Most likely you could remove the python step and just execute the `pdftotext` from PHP and parse it inside of PHP.

 Note: No guarantee is given with this software AND it only works with the
       PRIVATE statements not BUSINESS statements